VasiHub/AnyCode/FoxPro/README.md

 Clipper
 Clarion

-Remnants of old code from the late 90s, early 2000s...
+Remnants, pieces, fragments of code from the late 90s, early 2000s...<br>
 Nostalgia)))